casperarmani/aiugcv2/README.md

 1. **TikTok Downloader**: Input a TikTok URL and extract frames
 2. **Face Swap**: Upload a face image to swap onto the extracted frames
-3. **Kling 2.0 Generator**: Generate videos from the face-swapped frames
+3. **Video Generator**: Generate videos from the face-swapped frames using AI models
 4. **Lip Sync**: Input a TikTok URL and audio URL to create a lip-synced video

 The first three nodes are connected in sequence, while the lip sync node operates independently.